About the grants

-Co-contribution, including the cash component, should be confirmed by the time a full application is submitted.
-If there is likely to be a delay in confirming co-contribution funds, you should advise our staff as early as possible.
+Co-contributions, including the cash component, should be confirmed by the time a full application is submitted.
+If there is likely to be a delay in confirming co-contribution funds, you should advise us as early as possible.
 We will not enter into a funding agreement unless co-contribution funding is confirmed (this may include letters from funding bodies or private investors).

 Late submissions and incomplete applications will not be accepted.